Customs Forms for USPS | Overview

 Partners of USPS, including ShippingEasy, will automatically select the correct USPS customs form based on your selection of service and packaging.
 Learn more about ShippingEasy plans and features.

-Once printed, attach the forms to the parcel or place them in an enclosed pouch and attach that to the outside of the box.
+Once printed, attach the forms to the parcel or place them in an enclosed pouch and attach them to the outside of the box.

-Some shipments will only require 1 copy of the customs form
+Some shipments will only require one copy of the customs form

-Regardless of the form type, some shipments will only require 1 copy of the customs form (combined into your shipping label).
+Regardless of the form type, some shipments only require one copy of the customs form (combined into your shipping label).

 These shipments include: